How Does Shaving Alum Work?

 They were using it of course to shave and simply found out by accident that it helped clear up their acne problems.

 The picture above is the one that I use myself, and like the guy in the video, I keep it in a cheap soap box.
-You can read reviews on this one by clicking on this link.
 This alum block will feel to you more like a stone or quartz type product, so maybe not quite what you expected.

 Just be aware that this stings a lot if you have a nick, but I would rather have that, as running about with bits of tissue stuck to my face.